 The market is located where Main Street meets Terminal, which makes it convenient for SkyTrain access and nearby visits to Science World as well as bike rides and strolls along the False Creek Seawall.

-In 2018 the Main Street Market runs from June 6th until October 3rd.
-Although they are closed now, look for them to return in June of 2019.
+In 2020 the Main Street Market runs from June 3rd until October 7th.

-As far as farmers markets go, this is a pretty good one, with 40 or so vendors in the summer and lots of fresh farm produce.
+As far as farmers markets go, this is a pretty good one, exhibiting lots of fresh farm produce in the summer season.

 Mercato Italian Market

 The Mercato Italian Market is a one of a kind Italian-themed farmers’ night market.
 In 2019 this market took place twice – once on June 14th and once on November 29th.
 The market on November 29th had a Christmas theme.
 2020 dates are to be confirmed (but it will likely only happen once and in either just November or December).